reizink/Reilly_Zink_3401week5/README.md

 # Reilly_Zink_3401week5

+**GameScene: Use left/right mouse click to move Player to the side.
+Raycast will detect and log object in the way.

 - Terrains are unique object types that can be molded, sculpted, and textured inside Unity to create detailed landscapes
 - As of 2018.3, multiple terrains can be linked together seamlessly